 San Diego Paternity Rights Attorneys

-Paternity can come into dispute when the father’s name is not on the child’s birth certificate, or when there is some question about whether the correct father’s name is listed.
+Paternity can come into dispute when a father’s name is not on a child’s birth certificate, or when there is some question about whether the correct father’s name is listed.
 In the state of California, if the mother is unmarried, then for the father to be listed on the birth certificate, he must sign a Declaration of Paternity, either at the hospital or at a later date.

-California courts will send the parties for genetic testing if paternity is in dispute and an additional hearing will be held shortly thereafter.
-If testing shows the man is not the father then the issue is resolved and the case is over.
-If the man is found to be the biological parent then the Court will move forward with issues such as child custody, child support, and child support arrears.
+California courts will send the parties for genetic testing if paternity is in dispute, and an additional hearing will be held shortly thereafter.
+If testing shows the man is not the father, then the issue is resolved and the case is over.
+If the man is found to be the biological parent, the San Diego Family Court will move forward with issues such as child custody, child support, and child support arrears.

-If testing shows the man is not the father then the issue is resolved and the case is over.
-If the man is found to be the biological parent then the Court will move forward with issues such as child custody, child support, and child support arrears.
+DNA-testing methods include a swab test and blood test.
+In general, DNA testing centers are easy to locate around the state and have reasonable costs.
 Quickly establishing paternity will allow you to deal with important issues surrounding the welfare of your child sooner rather than later, or to conclusively prove you are not the parent.
-Having an attorney assist you can speed the process along.
+Having an attorney to assist you can speed the process along.

 If you have been determined to be the father of a child, then you are entitled to petition for visitation and custody rights.
-California has two primary categories of custody, physical and legal custody.
-The former means that the child lives in your household while the latter indicates that you have the right and responsibility to participate in the decision making for the child, including education, medical care, and other major issues.
+California has two primary categories of custody: physical and legal custody.
+The former means that the child lives in your household while the latter indicates that you have the right and responsibility to participate in the decision-making for the child, including education, medical care, and other major issues.

 - The Paternal Rights of Sex Offenders